Skip to main content

 OASIS provides a platform for innovation that is both locally grounded and institutionally aligned.
 Projects contribute directly to the university’s Wolfpack 2030 strategic plan and support division-specific strategies.

-Selected projects will join a cohort that prototypes bold ideas, integrates research and practice, and engages students as active partners in design.
+Selected projects join a cohort that prototypes bold ideas, integrates research and practice, and engages students as active partners in design.

 Why Participate?